 NRW.BANK manages the social and environmental risks associated with financed activities to some extent.
 Its various promotional programmes demand certain environmental and/or social prerequisites in order to be eligible for support.
 There is, however, no comprehensive ESG lending guideline that ensures the inclusion of a similar level of environmental and social standards across all financing activities, although the company excludes certain controversial business areas and practices from its portfolio.
 In addition, the bank does not further elaborate on the application processes of its environmental and/or social prerequisites.
 NRW.BANK carries out monitoring and evaluation efforts regarding the sustainable development impacts of minor parts of its promotional activities.
 It does provide some transparency on its promotional business on an aggregated level, displaying volumes, sectors and regions it has supported throughout a specific year.
 However, no disclosure is given on the level of the project or the client.
-Finally, on behalf of the German state of North Rhine-Westphalia, NRW.BANK is majority owner of numerous regional casinos and lottery companies.
-In contrast, as regards its own operations, NRW.BANK is advanced in the provision of good working conditions for its staff and the environmental management of its buildings and operations.
+Finally, on behalf of the German state of North Rhine-Westphalia, NRW.BANK owns several companies that organize jointly the state-licensed lottery business in the region.

+In contrast, as regards its own operations.
+NRW.BANK is advanced in the provision of good working conditions for its staff and the environmental management of its buildings and operations.